There is a lot of noise out there when it comes to reversing fatty liver disease and what you should stop eating.

 Real food is very hard to come by nowadays.
 Even most of the food that we can eat in restaurants is not “real food” and it’s clearly not suited for a healthy fatty liver diet: saturated fats, fried foods, the use of ingredients that are full of preservatives and other additives – a ticking bomb for our livers.

 Food in restaurants and much of the food you can get in a store is made to taste good.
 To look good.
 To spoil after a long period of time.
-In other words, it’s no longer natural.
+In other words, ultra-processed.

 What is this “real food” I keep talking about, then?